Kolbesmith24/Cybersecurity/Certifications/OSWE/progression.md

 Once I've completed all PortSwigger Academy Topics, and all the boxes and challenges from HTB and learned all techniques from each box, I am planning on taking practice exams to dial in my knowledge and focus on my weak areas.

-Follow my progression as I post writups for each box I complete [here](/Writeups/Hack%20The%20Box/).
+Follow my progression as I post writeups for each box I complete [here](/Writeups/Hack%20The%20Box/).

 ## W3 Schools Scripting Languages
+- *Go through entire course for each language*
-- [X] Python
+- [x] Python
 - [ ] JavaScript
 - [ ] C
 - [ ] PHP